nghiavtr/SCmut/README.md

   Realignment_inFn=$split_fn
 fi
 ```
-So, if the input if RNA-seq, we get input of RealingerTargetCreator step from the output of SplitNCigarReads (Realignment_inFn=$split_fn) otherwise we use the output from Reorder step (Realignment_inFn=$reorder_fn).
+Thus, for RNA-seq data we get input of RealingerTargetCreator step from the output of SplitNCigarReads (Realignment_inFn=$split_fn), for DNA-seq data we use the output from Reorder step (Realignment_inFn=$reorder_fn).

 #### 2.7 GATK - RealingerTargetCreator
 ```sh